lawmaster10/howcryptoworksbook/Chapter_12_Governance_Token_Economics_DAO_Operations.md

 # Chapter XII: Governance, Token Economics & DAO Operations

-*September 16, 2020.
-Uniswap's team drops the ultimate surprise: 400 UNI tokens to every wallet that had ever used their protocol (with additional allocations for historical LPs and SOCKS users).
-On day one, those 400 UNI were worth roughly $1,300-$2,000; months later, when UNI neared $15, the same grant briefly looked like ~$6,000.
-Democracy or chaos?*
+In 2020, Uniswap team drops the ultimate surprise: 400 UNI tokens to every wallet that had ever used their protocol.
+On day one, those 400 UNI were worth roughly $2,000 and a few months later, the same 400 UNI airdrop was worth about $6,000.
+Democracy or chaos?

 This single moment crystallized the central tension of decentralized governance: How do you coordinate thousands of strangers to make billion-dollar decisions without traditional management, boards of directors, or even legal entities?
 How do you prevent the wealthy from simply buying control while still rewarding meaningful participation?

 Welcome to the world of DAOs (Decentralized Autonomous Organizations), where code becomes constitution, tokens become voting power, and communities attempt to govern themselves at internet scale.
-This chapter traces the journey from launching your first governance proposal to architecting sophisticated cross-chain coordination systems that manage treasuries worth billions.

 ## Section I: DAO Core Concepts

 ### The Great Experiment Begins

+While the Uniswap airdrop brought decentralized governance to the masses in 2020, the story of DAOs begins several years earlier, with a far more cautionary tale.

 Picture this: It's 2016, and Ethereum has been live for barely a year.
 A group of developers launches "The DAO", a venture capital fund with no managers, no office, and no legal structure.
 Just smart contracts and the collective wisdom of token holders.
 Within weeks, it raises $150 million, becoming the largest crowdfunding campaign in history.